RCIC-UCI-Public/website-rcic/docs/source/storage/crsp.rst

 Allocations
 -----------

-CRSP is funded through central campus to guarantee a fixed amount of no-cost storage to any faculty member or staff researcher who requests space.
+CRSP is funded through central campus to guarantee a fixed amount of no-cost storage to any PI who requests space.
 These campus funds pay for the people, the baseline infrastructure, and vendor maintenance required to provide the robust infrastructure.

+.. note:: A PI is a ladder-rank faculty or a researcher who has an exception granted to act as PI on federal grants
+          by UCI Office of research.

-CRSP allocations are provided for UCI faculty members as follows:
+Each CRSP allocation is associated with a PI's account and is provided for UCI's PI members as follows:

-**No cost baseline allocation**
+**No-cost baseline allocation**
-  - 1TB quota per researcher
+  - 1TB quota per PI

 **Recharge allocation - Lab area**
-  - Researchers who require more capacity than the baseline allocation, can purchase additional capacity.
+  - PIs who require more capacity than the baseline allocation, can purchase additional capacity.
     Please see  :ref:`recharge storage rates` and :ref:`buy crsp`

-In general, users do not get a default CRSP allocation.
-The allocation owners can grant access to their spaces to students, postdocs, and other faculty members.
+  - The allocation owners (PIs) can grant access to their spaces to students, postdocs, and other faculty members.

-The allocation is associated with an account.

 .. _getting crsp account: